 2010: Our magazine Ontario Insects begins to publish in full colour.

 2011: In November, we hold the first Quimby F. Hess Annual Lecture, sponsored by his family in his memory.
 Speaker: Peter Hall.
-This has been a fixture of our meetings calendar ever since, with the seventh Hess lecture occurring in December 2017.
+This has been a fixture of our meetings calendar ever since, with the ninth Hess lecture to occur in fall 2019.
 Read more about this lecture series here.

 2011: The Ontario Butterfly Atlas Online -- a web-based butterfly atlas, to replace the print version from 1991 -- is born in April.